Don Det–Don Khon railway: Contemporary account

 Although there are few accounts of the railway–written or pictorial—Marthe Bassenne, a physician's wife, travelled between Phnom Penh and Luang Prabang in 1910:

 Present-day route

 Although the railway—including the 170 m concrete viaduct—remains largely intact and can be walked or cycled (except for short stretches in a maintenance yard), its rails have been removed.
 The trackbed, consisting of compacted ballast and sand, is used to traverse the islands.
 Nearly all visitors reach the islands via Nakasang in Champasak Province (off Route 13), arriving by boat at Ban Hua Det on Don Det.

-At Ban Khon on Don Khon, one of the two wood-burning steam locomotives still in existence is at a former maintenance depot.
+At Ban Khon on Don Khon, the only steam locomotive still in existence in Laos is at a former maintenance depot.
 Built in 1911 by Orenstein & Koppel and named Eloïse, the rusty engine sits on a short stretch of track.
 A shed has been constructed to protect the locomotive from further deterioration, and the section of track has been raised onto a small concrete plinth to protect the wheels from water.